mob-sakai/UIEffect/Packages/src/README.md

     - **Transition Color**: The color of the transition.
     - **Transition Color Glow**: Set the transition color to glow.
 - **Transition Auto Play Speed**: The speed of the transition animation (using shader side `_Time`).
 You can use this property to loop the `TransitionRate` without tweener or animation.
+    - ⚠️ NOTE: This uses scaled time (affected by `Time.timeScale`).
+If you need unscaled time (useful for pause-resistant effects), use the [UIEffectTweener](#component-uieffecttweener) component instead.

 > [!TIP]
 > **Transition Tex** applies transitions using its alpha channel.